simpleviewinc/sv-auth-client/README.md

 	```

 - **check_token_cache**
+	- Internal method used for validating caches.
+Should not be used in normal integrations.
 	- Validates the provided token and checks the cache to verify it is stale and needs to be revalidated.
-	- Returns a token invalid message if returned user is null.
-	- Returns a cache invalid message if the cache has expired.
+	- Success is true if the user exists and the cache entry is valid.
 	- This does not refresh the token.
 	- Bearer token must be provided in Authorization header.
 	```